 - Work is typically within the student’s field of study but is not required.

 - May include the supervision of other student employees and/or direction of work.

-- Limited supervision required.
-Tasks can be performed independently except for occasional complex situations or projects.
-Goals are set and may be directed by the student employee.
+- Tasks can be performed independently except for occasional complex situations or projects.

-- Sample working titles: Graduate Assistant, Graduate Research Assistant.
+- Sample working titles: Graduate Teaching Assistant, Graduate Service Assistant, Graduate Research Assistant.

 Work-Study 2021-22 Payroll Calendar

 |BW 11||5/9/2022||5/22/2022 *May 19th – Last Day for Law to work||5/27/2022|

 |BW 13||6/6/2022||06/19/22 *June 9th – Last Day for UG/GR to work||6/24/2022|

 Shared Services Payroll Calendar (does not include GXAs)

 Off-Campus Employers (Work-Study)